tanmaybaid/us-visa-appointment/readme.md

 ## Tips

-Comment line 100 and uncomment line 102 in usappointment.js to see puppeteer in action
+Use CLI arg `-v` to see puppeteer in action.